By accepting you will be accessing a service provided by a third-party external to https://clarkgreenschools.org/

 While this resource contains lesson plans mostly aimed at middle and high school students, there are lots of activities that can easily be adapted for younger ages.
 It also has links to great educational videos and websites, all about exploring the geology, biology and chemistry of soil.
 We especially love the activities about composting!
 Kids Gardening also has tons of activities for kids about other gardening-related topics.
 This is a great time of year to study plant growth, garden insects and more!

 Use this interactive story map to find out which watershed you live in.
 Then learn about fish and wildlife, sources of pollution and the health of your watershed.
 Explore ways to reduce pollution at home and why healthier watersheds lead to healthier communities.
+Use the story map to answer questions by April 15 about your watershed and be entered to win a cool prize!
+Check it out.

 Explore fact sheets for all grades, K-12, about plants and animals found in Washington.
 Then use the lessons to learn how to map species data like a scientist, using coordinates and scientific observations.
 This mapping the schoolyard activity can easily be adapted to map your yard or a nearby natural area.
 When you head outside, encourage kids to gently lift up rocks and logs to find insects and amphibians - now is the best time of year to find critters like the western red-back salamander (pictured, as found in Clark County)!
 Then, use the animal fact sheets to identify what you found and learn some cool facts!
 Información sobre los animales también en español.